PlymouthPsychology/fab-controller/README.rst

+Instructions for participants
+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

+In addition to standard reminders that participants are free to withdraw from experiments at any time, participants in studies using the FAB should be explictly reminded that **if they wish to stop the study at any time they should simply remove their hands from the device by pulling backwards.

+Logging and data capture
+,,,,,,,,,,,,,,,,,,,,,,,,,,,,

+By default, log files will be saved into ``~/Documents/fab/logs/``.

-.. ##### Troubleshooting and known issues.
+Troubleshooting and known issues ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

+Software hangs on start-up
-.. - The software must start in a position where neither blade is activating the top-microswitch.
-If the switch is depressed on startup the server may hand.
-The workaround is to remove power from the device and pull both pistons gently downwards.
+  The device must start in a position where neither piston is activating the top-stop micro-switch.
+If the switch is depressed on startup the server may hang.
+The workaround is to remove power from the device and pull both pistons gently downwards approx 3 mm.

 ..
 Pressure = 980kpa